Architecture geth v1.17.3 Developers Live Compare Downloads Quantum Company About Team Careers Blog Get in touch

 Block production, RLP encoding, hashes, rewards and masternode economics are unchanged.
 A parity harness verifies identical state roots, receipts and block hashes against canonical chain.

-Measured · modern-geth node vs legacy full node
+Measured, modern-geth node vs legacy full node

-919 GB legacy
+vs 919 GB legacy

-~2–6× faster
+~2-6×

-CPU at idle headsteady-state, synced
+Lower CPU at idle head

 Quantum-safe before the deadline, not after the break.

-🔐 XDSS-PQ · v1.0
+XDSS-PQ v1.0

-The XDC PQ Initiative introduces XDSS-PQ — a post-quantum signature and key standard built on NIST-selected algorithms.
+The XDC PQ Initiative introduces XDSS-PQ, a post-quantum signature and key standard built on NIST-selected algorithms.
 We are mapping and migrating XDC's full quantum-exposed surface, prioritised by what cannot be re-signed later: long-lived trade documents.

 The exposed surface